Topics

 But today, rail can be very expensive.
 It is often a barrier for families who wish to shift from road to rail and for travelers looking to opt for rail travel rather than air.
 Greenpeace recently looked at 112 connections in Europe and found that rail tickets are on average 2 times more expensive than air tickets.

-Both the EU and Member States can help achieve a fairer pricing for rail by acting on the VAT, Track Access Charges (TAC), energy costs and station charges.
-In 2023, T&E and Back on Track found in their briefing that setting a 0% rate of value-added tax (VAT) on cross-border night routes and reducing the track access charges (TAC) can lower the ticket prices for night trains by between 3% and 48% depending on the passenger profile.
+In 2023, T&E and Back on Track found that setting a 0% rate of value-added tax (VAT) on cross-border night routes and reducing the track access charges (TAC) can lower the ticket prices for night trains by between 3% and 48% depending on the passenger profile.

-Facilitating the booking of cross-border and multimodal tickets
+Facilitating the booking of cross-border and multi-operator tickets

-T&E thinks that the EU must mandate all rail operators to fairly allow independent bookings platforms to sell their rail tickets.
-This would facilitate the life of citizens when traveling abroad and would also allow rail companies to better fill their trains.
+T&E believes the EU should require all rail operators to fairly allow independent booking platforms to sell their tickets.
+This would make international rail travel easier for citizens and help rail companies optimise train occupancy.

 Night trains